LIGHT · HEV (BLUE + VIOLET) LIGHT

 • Contribution to age-related macular degeneration

 LED light is not steady.
-It is pulse-width-modulated at frequencies ranging from a few hundred Hz to several kHz, and at some devices and dimmer settings it produces visible flicker at much lower frequencies.
-When that pulsing falls in the theta band (4–8 Hz), it can entrain brainwaves toward a state associated with drowsiness, dissociation, and reduced executive function.
-When it falls in the alpha band (8–12 Hz), it disrupts the resting alpha rhythm and impairs sustained attention.
+It is pulse-width-modulated, typically at frequencies in the hundreds of Hz to several kHz.
+Higher-quality drivers run PWM above the threshold of biological entrainment.
+Lower-quality drivers — found in some inexpensive bulbs, certain dimmable circuits, and various peripheral devices — emit flicker at lower frequencies.
+Where pulsing falls in the theta band (4–8 Hz) it can entrain brainwaves toward a state associated with drowsiness, dissociation, and reduced executive function; where it falls in the alpha band (8–12 Hz) it disrupts the resting alpha rhythm.
+Modern phone displays and quality LED household bulbs typically pulse above these bands; the concern applies most strongly to low-quality or older LED hardware and to peripheral devices that pulse visibly.

 The repair-cycle role